CurryTang/Towards-graph-foundation-models/README.md

 ### IN-CONTEXT LEARNING FOR FEW-SHOT MOLECULAR PROPERTY PREDICTION (Arxiv 2023) [Paper](https://arxiv.org/pdf/2310.08863v1.pdf)
 * Demonstrate one meta-learning-inspired way to do few-shot prediction on large transformers without fine-tuning
 * Encode query, and support points together with their labels, and then concatenate them together into embeddings.
 Embeddings are further adopted as a prompt and inserted into the transformer.

+### GraphGPT: Graph Instruction Tuning for Large Language Models (Arxiv 2023) [Paper](https://www.semanticscholar.org/paper/GraphGPT%3A-Graph-Instruction-Tuning-for-Large-Models-Tang-Yang/45872b94798c3125abfb185b7926689c5e767763?utm_source=direct_link) [Code](https://github.com/HKUDS/GraphGPT)

 ## Path 5: Unifying data in a large graph
-### PRODIGY: Enabling In-context Learning Over Graphs
+### PRODIGY: Enabling In-context Learning Over Graphs [Paper](https://arxiv.org/abs/2305.12600) [Code](https://github.com/snap-stanford/prodigy)
 * GNN-based multi-task multi-dataset setting
 * Show the knowledge between MAG and WIKI can be transferred
 * Manually construct a large heterogeneous graph that consists of different types of nodes; use these nodes as guidance to transferring

-### ONE FOR ALL: TOWARDS TRAINING ONE GRAPH MODEL FOR ALL CLASSIFICATION TASKS
+### ONE FOR ALL: TOWARDS TRAINING ONE GRAPH MODEL FOR ALL CLASSIFICATION TASKS [Paper](https://arxiv.org/abs/2310.00149) [Code](https://github.com/LechengKong/OneForAll)
 * How do we align the feature space?
 Use sentence-bert to encode all, the attribute is required(this method can not directly work for continuous features, what they do is using a prompt to describe the attribute)
 * How to do multiple datasets?
 	* NOI prompt node->necessary subgraphs for node/link/graph-level tasks